Theodore D. Chuang

 Theodore David Chuang (born 1969) is a United States district judge of the United States District Court for the District of Maryland and former deputy general counsel of the United States Department of Homeland Security.

 Early life and education

 Chuang was born to a Taiwanese American family in Media, Pennsylvania, in 1969.
 His parents are immigrants from Taiwan.
-Chuang graduated summa cum laude with his Bachelor of Arts from Harvard University in 1991 with membership in Phi Beta Kappa.
+Chuang graduated summa cum laude with his Bachelor of Arts from Harvard University in 1991 and was elected to Phi Beta Kappa.
 As an undergraduate, he wrote for The Harvard Crimson and won the Endicott Peabody Saltonstall Prize as a top senior at Harvard College.
 He went on to earn a Juris Doctor, magna cum laude, from Harvard Law School in 1994.
 As a law student, he served as an editor of the Harvard Law Review.

 Career

 Chuang began his legal career as a law clerk for Judge Dorothy Wright Nelson of the United States Court of Appeals for the Ninth Circuit, from 1994 to 1995.
 From 1995 to 1998, he served as a trial attorney in the Civil Rights Division of the United States Department of Justice.
 From 1998 to 2004, he served as an assistant United States attorney in the District of Massachusetts.
 He served as counsel at the law firm of Wilmer, Cutler, Pickering, Hale and Dorr LLP in Washington, D.C. from 2004 to 2007.
 From 2007 to 2009, he was deputy chief investigative counsel for the House Oversight and Government Reform Committee.
 In 2009, he was chief investigative counsel for the House Committee on Energy and Commerce.
 From 2009 until his confirmation as a federal judge in 2014, he served as deputy general counsel of the United States Department of Homeland Security.

 In 2024, Chuang was elected to serve a six-year term on Harvard's Board of Overseers, a governing body that ensures "the University remains true to its charter as a place of learning."